 Still need some inspiration for what to do?
 Take a look at these sample itineraries: 1 Day Itinerary, 3 Day Itinerary and Family Friendly Itinerary.
 Find one that suits your needs – whether you want to dedicate an afternoon to the arts, or several days of your visit!

 Each fall, Martha’s Vineyard, along with Cape Cod and Nantucket, dedicates the entire month of October to a celebration of the arts.
 Fall for the Arts strives to initiate and sustain conversations among artists, patrons, and the public.
-For up-to-date information about this year’s festival, click here or visit the homepage of ARTS Martha’s Vineyard, an arts and culture collaborative on the Island.

 Fall for the Arts runs throughout the month of October, drawing visitors to enjoy the as-yet under-appreciated autumn “shoulder season,” when temperatures cool slightly, and the largest crowds disperse, making for a more tranquil Vineyard experience.
 Galleries and studios stay open for the festival, and signature events unique to the Island take place every weekend.
 Among these, the Vineyard Artisans Festival showcases varied handicrafts made on the Island.
 The culinary arts also figure prominently, with “Art of Chocolate” at Featherstone Center for the Arts and the Food & Wine Festival.
 The month concludes with Art*Island, a festival of arts & ideas.

 Check back soon for updates about this year’s Fall for the Arts partners and events!

 Aquinnah Cultural Center